antoinefalisse/opensimAD/README.md

   - Not all OpenSim models are supported:
     - Your model **should not have locked joints**.
 Please replace them with weld joints (locked joints would technically require having kinematic constraints, which is possible but makes the problem more complicated).
     - **Constraints will be ignored** (eg, coupling constraints).
     - **SimmSplines are not supported**, as their implementation in OpenSim is not really compatible with algorithmic differentiation.
-See how we replaced the splines of the [LaiArnold_modifed model](https://simtk.org/projects/model-high-flex) with polynoamials.
+See how we replaced the splines of the [LaiArnold_modifed model](https://simtk.org/projects/model-high-flex) with polynomials.
   - OpenSimAD does not support all features of OpenSim. **Make sure you verify what you are doing**.
 We have only used OpenSimAD for specific applications.

 ## Tutorial